Anatzum/gddl/README.md

 TODO:
-Make the program content aware so that any type of file you download will be handled correctly and if it is a compressed format, ask the user if extraction should happen or not.
+Make the program content aware so that any type of file you download will be handled correctly and if it is a compressed format, ask the user if extraction should happen or not..